jgm/pandoc/man/man1/pandoc.1.md

 :   Include contents of *FILE* at the end of the document body.

 -C *FILE*, \--custom-header=*FILE*
-:   Use contents of *FILE* as the document header (overriding the
+:   Use contents of *FILE* as the document header. *Note: This option is
-    default header, which can be printed by using the `-D` option).
-    Implies `-s`.
-Note: This option is deprecated.
-Users should transition to using `--template` instead.
+    deprecated.
+Users should transition to using `--template` instead.*

 \--reference-odt=*filename*
 :   Use the specified file as a style reference in producing an ODT.